Coherent Breathing: The Fundamental Quiescent Rhythm

 Once someone attempts to change the timing of their breath, the volume of air coming in and out will naturally and automatically self-adjust.
 Sometimes it will feel like the need to take a deep breath or to expel more air out of the lungs.
 Sometimes it will feel like it’s easy to slow the breath down and other times it will feel like lots of air needs to commend and thus an increase in volume and so forth.
 The volume as I said will self-adjust over a period of 3 to 5 minutes when practicing coherent breathing so it is important to be mindful and observing but not deliberately enhancing the volume.
 It is about watching the breath as it self-enhances and adjusts to the timing of coherent breathing which is usually twice as long as normal breathing.
 Remember that this technique is designed to stabilize the ANS and not to activate it.
 There are breathing techniques that can be quite activating but this is not one of them.

 - In the 1st step we will practice mindfulness of breathing and seated position.
-We will just get acquainted with how the air comes in through the nose or mouth spans and expands the lungs while the diaphragm is moving up during the inhale and down during the exhale.
+We will just get acquainted with how the air comes in through the nose or mouth spans and expands the lungs while the diaphragm is moving down during the inhale and up during the exhale.

 - Then we will put our hands over our abdomen because during the inhalation cycle, the diaphragm goes down and at the same time the surface of the abdomen moves out.
 This is very important as the diaphragm is a large muscle itself and needs to have the freedom to expand during the inhale as well as to stretch the part of the vagus nerve that comes down through the esophagus into the stomach through the hiatal opening of the diaphragm.